 A score of at least 560 on the SAT-I Reasoning Test, Writing Section will be an adequate exemption score for the essay part of the test.
 In addition, students with SAT-II English Writing exemption scores of at least 650 will exempt the essay test.
 Again, these scores refer to national administrations of the test, and the English courses such as English 1101 or Honors Humanities 1111 WILL NOT BE REQUIRED.

 Students with College Board Advanced Placement (AP) English Language and Composition or English Literature and Composition scores of at least 3, and International Baccalaureate (IB) higher-level English scores of at least 4, will be considered as having fulfilled the essay requirement of the Regents’ Test and do not need to take the essay portion.
 Students will be reported on SIRS (S451A) as having met the Regents’ Test essay requirement through AP, IB, or SAT-I or SAT-II scores.
-Students who are trying to exempt either part of the test should complete the process either through the admissions office or the registrar’s office in the semester PRIOR TO the semester in which they plan to use the scores t exempt.
+Students who are trying to exempt either part of the test should complete the process either through the Enrollment Services office or the Office of Academic Services and Registrar in the semester PRIOR TO the semester in which they plan to use the scores t exempt.

 Students who score below 520 on the Georgia High School Graduation Test will be required to take the Regents’ Test Preparatory Writing course in their first semester.